12 Best Apps To Make Money in 2026 That Actually Pay

 11. Podbase

-Podbase specializes in custom tech accessories.
-This includes custom phone cases, AirPods cases, MacBook covers, and 300+ product options.
+Podbase specialises in custom tech accessories — phone cases, AirPods cases, MacBook covers, and 300+ product options.
 You upload your design, set your price, and Podbase handles production and shipping.
+But the economics and the support model are what distinguish it from every other app on this list.

-- Best for: Designers and creators who want to sell custom tech accessories
+Best for: Designers and creators who want to sell custom tech accessories with strong margins and no inventory

-- How you earn: Profit margin between your set price and Podbase's base cost
+How you earn: Profit margin between your set price and Podbase's base cost (10–15% better margins than major competitors, up to 20% in select categories)

-- Who should use it: POD entrepreneurs and designers already selling on platforms like Shopify, Etsy, or WooCommerce
+Who should use it: POD entrepreneurs and designers already selling on Shopify, Etsy, or WooCommerce — or anyone ready to build a scalable product business that earns between orders

 Also Read: